Address your needs in a welcoming and confidential setting

 - Currently or formerly involved with the juvenile justice system

-- Dealing with substance abuse
+- Struggling with substance misuse or abuse

 Counselors use a variety of methods to provide the best possible care including:

-- One-on-one and group counseling
+- Short-term individual and group psychotherapy

-- Art and music therapy
+- Art therapy

 - Crisis intervention

-- And other supportive services
+- Other supportive services

-All counseling services are free and confidential for Door members.
 For general questions and scheduling, contact The Counseling Center at 212-941-9090, ext.
 3452.

 - All mental health services at the Door are confidential.
 We do ask that minors obtain caregiver consent for mental health services, though we sometimes make exceptions when treatment is medically necessary and caregiver consent is impossible to obtain.